jahabe/giftCard/README.md

 python3 giftcard_instagram.py
 ```

-This will simulate processing a few posts and print the gifts that would be sent.
+The script processes posts containing the hashtag and sends gifts as users meet each reward threshold.